 Senator Curtis King represents South Central Washington’s 14th Legislative District in the Washington State Senate.
 Since his original appointment to the Legislature in 2007, he has been a member of the Senate Transportation Committee on which he currently serves as the Ranking Minority Member.
-He is also a member of the Senate Labor & Commerce and Rules Committees.
+He is also the Ranking Minority Member on the Senate Labor & Commerce and serves on the Rules Committee.

 King served as chair of the Senate Transportation Committee from 2015 through 2017, following two years as a bipartisan co-chair.
 During that time, he was the primary sponsor of the first successful transportation revenue package in more than a decade.
 The $16 billion infrastructure package funds six transportation megaprojects, more than 140 regional congestion-relief and road safety projects, and invests $1.4 billion for the maintenance and preservation of existing roads and bridges.